xyproto/cupholder/README.md

 # cupholder [![Build Status](https://travis-ci.com/xyproto/cupholder.svg?branch=master)](https://travis-ci.com/xyproto/cupholder) [![Go Report Card](https://goreportcard.com/badge/github.com/xyproto/cupholder)](https://goreportcard.com/report/github.com/xyproto/cupholder) [![License](https://img.shields.io/badge/License-GPL2-brightgreen)](https://raw.githubusercontent.com/xyproto/cupholder/master/LICENSE)

-Eject the CD tray, on Linux.
+Eject the CD tray on Linux.

+`cupholder` can be useful:

-If you have access to an unorganized server room with many servers with CD ROMs, this can be used for finding a specific server.
+* If you have a large server room with many computers with CD trays, this can be used for finding a specific server.

-It can also be used for providing an additional tea or coffee cup holder to your desktop setup.
+* If you need an additional tea or coffee cup holder for your desktop.

-This is mainly an experiment in calling ioctls without using C, though.
+* If you need an example for how to call `ioctls` without using C.

 ## Usage